Use Cases

 IoET - Internet of Everything

-Category: IoT Demands: URLLC, long-range
+Category: IoT, Localization Demands: URLLC, Sensing, Long-Range

 The Internet-of-Things or Internet-of-Everything is the coin-term for a massive machine-type driven communication (mMTC), classified in its countless applications, such as Smart Cities, Factories, Homes or Agriculture, Industry, Health and many more.
 To connect these machine-things to the internet, radio access technology is needed, which allows: